-Cintia with Lola,her first rescue and a love of Cintia's life.
+Cintia with Lola, her first rescue and a love of Cintia's life.
 Sadly, Lola recently began to suffer health issues and has passed.

 According to a post dated February 18, 2015 titled: Ignorance, Indifference, Inflation Contribute to Growing Population of Stray Dogs, Cats in Buenos Aires by Ivonne Jeanott Laens of the Global Press Journal, in September of 2004 there were between 800,000 and 1 million cats and dogs in Buenos Aires.
 According to this same article, in 2015 the government of Buenos Aires had not yet been able to determine the pet population.
 I have had trouble finding exact figures but from what I have read, there are today approximately 100,000 stray dogs and cats in Buenos Aires.
 Dogs and cats that have homes are sometimes allowed to roam the city neighborhoods on their own during the day, putting them at risk of injury by traffic and giving them time to speed date and further increase the population.
-To be sure, many Portenos (how citizens of Buenos Aires refer to themselves) love and care about their dogs and cats, but with over population can come a lack of compassion.
+To be sure, many Porteños (how citizens of Buenos Aires refer to themselves) love and care about their dogs and cats, but with over population can come a lack of compassion.

 Cintia Salazar’s foray into animal rescue with that mother dog, Lola, snowballed.
 Eyes open to the suffering dogs of Buenos Aires; Cintia began bringing home more and more dogs.
 With some in need of urgent medical care, she connected with local veterinarians and paid them with her own money, even going into debt.
-Through a stubborn refusal to become discouraged, Cintia created a non-governmental organization called REFUGIO ZOOBREVIVIENTES, and opened a refuge for dogs.
+Through a stubborn refusal to become discouraged, Cintia created an NGO (non-governmental organization) called REFUGIO ZOOBREVIVIENTES, and opened a refuge for dogs.
 The word Zoobrevivientes is a made up mix of two Spanish words (zoo: animals and sobrevivientes: survivors).
 The Zoo has been a safe harbor for 75 or more dogs at a time.
 Dogs not only receive food, shelter and medical attention, but also positive human attention and many leave the refuge to go to real homes with caring families through Cintia’s efforts and efforts of volunteers that work with her.

 I originally heard about Cintia through a friend, Maria Echevarria, who has family in Argentina.
-One family member is a cousin named Maria Marta who is also engaged in dog rescue in Buenos Aires.
+One family member is a cousin named Maria Marta who is also engaged in dog rescue in the country.
 It was Maria Marta who got me hooked on the Facebook page of REFUGIO ZOOBREVIVIENTES.
 When I learned Maria Echevarria had again traveled to Buenos Aires, I selfishly messaged her to see if she would be willing to use some of her precious time to interview Cintia Salazar and she did!
 Maria reports that as soon as she and her cousin arrived at Cintia’s dog refuge, Cintia put them to work helping out with chores and remarked to me that Cintia is “one tough cookie.”

 You would have to be a tough cookie to face the heart breaking suffering of so many dogs day in and day out.
 Many pictures from the Zoobreviventes Facebook page are downright gruesome.
 Photos show dogs as Cintia finds them soon after being hit by a train or a car.
 Many have lost limbs and are bloodied.
 To view the pictures is awful but to be a first responder for these creatures, to find them in these horrible states and to have the internal drive to pick up more and more is just mind-blowing.